Salvadel/soc-homelab-environment/setup/windows11-setup.md

 Both accounts were created as local accounts with no Microsoft account linking.
 The j.doe account is intentionally assigned a weak password to support brute force simulation exercises.

-The screenshot below shows both accounts listed via PowerShell confirming successful creation.
+The screenshot below shows both accounts listed via PowerShell, confirming successful creation.

 ![Windows 11 Users](../images/windows-users.png)